Want to know the best way to grow your agency?

 Tom Parker of Dilate Digital believes, “Success is who you say no to.
 We ensure that any client that comes on board with our company is a “good fit” in the first instance.
 Saying yes to anyone with a heartbeat is the fastest way to build unhappy customers.
 This also results in a happier team which further drives performance.”

 Vet your customers upfront and save your team the stress of working with clients they shouldn’t be.

 2. Take Their Goals Seriously

-> Agencies who succeed at retaining clients are the ones who genuinely prioritize their client’s business goals.
+Agencies that succeed at retaining clients are the ones who genuinely prioritize their client’s business goals.

-> “Take their priorities seriously, even if it isn't something that is #1 on your priorities list for them.
+“Take their priorities seriously, even if it isn't something that is #1 on your priorities list for them.
 If they care about it, you should too.
 And if it’s a total wild goose chase, you need to educate them on why you think you should go a different direction,” says Tim Brown of Hook Agency

-> Chaya Gutnick agrees, “To better retain clients, the most important thing is knowing their goals and good communication.
+Chaya Gutnick agrees, “To better retain clients, the most important thing is knowing their goals and good communication.
 When you know their goals you can make sure your work is what they want.
-You can provide a great service but if it’s not helping the client meet their goals then it is not of value to them.”
+You can provide a great service, but if it’s not helping the client meet their goals, it is not of value to them.”

-> You need to be communicating that you understand the goals at each and every client touchpoint.
+You need to be communicating that you understand the goals at every client touchpoint.

-> 3. Set Crystal Clear Expectations
+3. Set Crystal Clear Expectations